8adiq/Limpio/README.md

 # Folder Organizer

 A simple Python script to organize files into folders based on their extensions.
-This script copies files from a source directory to a destination directory, creating subfolders named after each file extension.
+This script moves files from a source directory to a destination directory, creating subfolders named after each file extension.

 ## Features